microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 other peasants as well.

 It's important that `ExecuteCommandline` takes a `currentDirectory` parameter.
-Consider the scenario `wt -s 0 -d .` - in this scenario, the process that's executing the provided commandline should first change its working directory to the provided `currentDirectory` so that something like `.` actually refers to the directory where the command was executed.
+Consider the scenario `wt -w 0 -d .` - in this scenario, the process that's executing the provided commandline should first change its working directory to the provided `currentDirectory` so that something like `.` actually refers to the directory where the command was executed.